 Homemade Liquid Castile Soap

-This DIY liquid Castile soap is a great for DIY beauty recipes and DIY cleaners.
+This DIY liquid Castile soap is a great for DIY beauty recipes and DIY cleaners (Six Dollar Family).
 I use it each time I make my homemade shave cream recipe, my DIY Dishwasher soap recipe, my DIY Liquid Castile soap laundry detergent, homemade coconut milk shampoo, my DIY makeup brush cleaner and many more.
 There are just so many uses for it!
 I usually make my batches unscented, however, if you’re looking to replicate something like Dr. Bronners Peppermint Castile soap, you can add a few drops of peppermint essential oil to get the scent you like.

 You will need: